verbb/snipcart-dev/readme.md

-# Snipcart Plugin Test Suite
+# Snipcart Plugin Test Project

 A barebones test project for kicking the tires of [the Snipcart Craft CMS plugin](https://github.com/workingconcept/snipcart-craft-plugin) and making sure it behaves itself.
 BYO Snipcart and ShipStation API keys.